-Sheriff Wright began work as a deputy sheriff as a member of the Motors (motorcycle patrol) Section where he rose to the rank of Senior Sergeant, in charge of the motorcycle patrol along with being in charge of the Support Section for the Sheriff’s Office.
-With Sheriff Wright’s promotion to Captain, he was assigned as Assistant Operation Commander and assisted in running the Operations Division.
+Sheriff Wright transitioned as a member of the Motors Unit in 1999 where he quickly rose to the rank of Senior Sergeant in 2003.
+Wright was not only in charge of the Motors Unit, but was also tasked with being responsible for the Support Section of the Sheriff’s Office.
+Three years later, Sheriff Wright was promoted to the rank of Captain.
+He was assigned as the Deputy Patrol Commander and assisted in running the Operations Division.

-Sheriff Wright was promoted to the rank of Major and assumed command of the Operations Division consisting of the Uniform Patrol, Reserve Deputies, Community Policing, Support, Motors, Sex Offender Registration and Monitoring, K-9, Nuisance Abatement, Training, Hazardous Device Unit, School Resource Officers, Interstate Interdiction and Criminal Enforcement, Criminal Intelligence Unit (Gangs) and the Special Response Team, including the Explosives Detection and Disposition (bomb) Squad, Special Weapons and Tactics team, as well as the Search and Rescue Team.
+A year later, in June 2007, Sheriff Wright was promoted to Major and was assigned as the Operations Division Commander.
+There, he was in charge of the Operations Division that consist of the Uniform Patrol, F Platoon (Reserves), Community Policing, Support, Motors, Sex Offender Registration, Canine Unit (K-9), Nuisance Abatement, Training, The Hazardous Device Unit (Bomb Squad), School Resource Officers, Interstate Criminal Enforcement, Criminal Intelligence Unit (Gangs) and the Special Response Team (SRT).

-Upon selection as Chief Deputy, Wright assumed supervision of the entire Sheriff’s Office.
-Under his command, the Cumberland County Sheriff’s Office has continued to be internationally accredited and to be an exemplary agency, recognized for its achievement and leadership.
+Upon selection as Chief Deputy under Sheriff Earl “Moose” Butler, Wright assumed supervision of the entire Sheriff’s Office in February 2014.
+Under his command, the Cumberland County Sheriff’s Office continued to be internationally accredited as an exemplary agency, recognized for its achievement and leadership.